arcbtc/LNPoS/README.md

 Configuring
 </h2>

-> Press "\*" on TDisplay, or any top button on M5Stack during logo screen, to trigger access portal.
+> Press/hold any button on startup for TDisplay, or any top button on M5Stack during logo screen, to trigger access portal.
 > Default password is "ToTheMoon1"

 ### LNPoS – Online Lightning Network payments